 Intel rival Advanced Micro Devices (NASDAQ:AMD) has also been thriving.
 AMD’s latest Ryzen 5000 PC chips outclass comparable chips from Intel across nearly every metric, which will almost certainly lead to more market share losses for Intel.

-Both Facebook and Alphabet are now facing antitrust lawsuits in the U.S. The Justice Department along with 11 state attorneys general sued Alphabet’s Google in October, accusing the company of anticompetitive behavior related to its search advertising business.
+Antitrust action could be one thing that eventually derails these advertising giants.
+The U.S. Justice Department, along with 11 state attorneys general, sued Alphabet’s Google in October 2020, accusing the company of anticompetitive behavior related to its search advertising business.

 For mature tech companies that produce profits, the price-to-earnings ratio is a useful metric.
 Divide stock price by per-share earnings and you get a multiple that tells you how highly the market values the company’s current earnings.
 The higher the multiple, the more value the market is placing on future earnings growth.

 For unprofitable tech companies, it’s also important that the bottom line be moving from losses toward profits.
 As a company grows, it should become more efficient, especially when it comes to the sales and marketing spending necessary to close deals.
-If it’s not, or if spending is growing as a percentage of revenue, that could indicate that something is wrong.
+If it’s not, or if spending is growing as a percentage of revenue, that could indicate something is wrong.

 Ultimately, a good tech stock is one that trades at a reasonable valuation given its growth prospects.
 Accurately figuring out those growth prospects is the hard part.
 If you expect earnings to skyrocket in the coming years, paying a premium for the stock can make sense.
 But if you’re wrong about those growth prospects, your investment may not work out.

-Investing in tech stocks can be risky, but you can reduce your risk by investing only when you feel confident that their growth prospects justify their valuations.
+Investing in tech stocks can be risky, but you can reduce your risk by investing only when you feel confident their growth prospects justify their valuations.

 TER earnings call for the period ending June 30, 2021.